nicholaszaunders/MENTAT/README.md

 << "path\\MENTAT.wl"
 ```

 where `path` is the directory location of the folder in which the MENTAT.wl file is stored, e.g. `C:\\Users\\user\\...`, etc. The package has been imported successfully when running the above command shows the welcome message.
-You can also check that the package is working correctly by referencing the included test notebook [test-suite.nb](https://github.com/nicholaszaunders/MENTAT/blob/main/test-suite.nb).
+You can also check that the package is working correctly by referencing the included test notebook and examples [examples](https://github.com/nicholaszaunders/MENTAT/tree/main/examples).

 MENTAT requires Mathematica version 14.1.